How to Use the Multi-Attack Calculator

 - Max Damage Insights: Shows theoretical maximums (all attacks crit) so you can compare burst potential across setups.

-Critical hits double the damage dice but not your static modifiers.
-Improved Critical (Champion fighter) expands the crit range to 19-20, while certain magic items or house rules might go to 18-20.
-Advantage means you roll twice and keep the higher result, which increases both hit chance and crit chance; disadvantage does the opposite.
+Critical hits double the damage dice but not static modifiers.
+Advantage rolls two d20s and keeps the higher result, which improves both hit chance and crit chance; disadvantage keeps the lower result and reduces both.

 Tips, Examples, and Strategy

 A level 11 Fighter with Extra Attack (3) swinging a greatsword with Strength +5 and a +2 weapon attacks four times each round (three from the attack action, one from Polearm Master or bonus attack).
 Plug in 4 attacks, +11 attack bonus, target AC 18, weapon dice 2d6, and a +7 damage modifier.
-If you add a d6 from Hexblade’s Curse or Hunter’s Mark, include that under recurring bonus dice.
+If you add a d6 from Hexblade's Curse or Hunter's Mark, include that under recurring bonus dice.
 Need advantage?
 Toggle it when a spell like Faerie Fire or the Help action is active.
-Use this calculator alongside the attack roller to resolve each strike, then confirm burst damage with the critical hit calculator if you land a nat 20.
-Dungeon Masters can evaluate monster multiattacks versus player AC to ensure encounter balance without complicated spreadsheets.
+Dungeon Masters can evaluate monster multiattacks versus player AC without building a spreadsheet.

 Example: 2 attacks, +7 to hit vs AC 16, 1d8+4